lezhang7/personal-wensite/content/project/machine learning/index.md

 Besides these 853 images, I also collected extra images using [Labelme](https://github.com/wkentaro/labelme) .

 The format of label in [Face Mask Detection](https://www.kaggle.com/andrewmvd/face-mask-detection) is `.xml`, the label is the four absolute coordinates  rectangular box in the image.
-However, since yolo model is a one-stage model, and its label must follow 'yolo' format, where the label is normalization of the x and y coordinates of the box's center and the normalization height and width of the box.
+However, since yolo model is a one-stage model, and its label must follow 'yolo' format, where the label is normalization of the x and y coordinates of the box  and the normalization height and width of the box.
 All values must be in the [0-1] interval.
 To transform the format, I write a script as following:

 ```python
 def convert(size, box):